Absentee Hotline: 610-351-5900 Extension 28711

 Cell Phones/Electronic Devices

 - At Jaindl, we understand that some parents are concerned about emergency situations and feel that it is necessary for their child to have a cell phone available.
-While we discourage the possession of a cell phone in school, it is permissible if the parent writes permission for the child to carry it.
 The cell phone must be turned off and kept in the child’s backpack.
 It is not to be used during the school day for any purpose including making or taking phone calls, pictures, or text messages.

 - Jaindl Elementary and the Parkland School District are not responsible for any damage, lost, or stolen items.